WARNING: This article contains spoilers for the following:

 Because as soon as the guards are defeated, Kylo makes his intentions to Rey clear.
 He didn’t kill Snoke to atone.
 He killed him because that’s what a Sith does, and we know how desperately Kylo wants to be a Sith.
 He then proceeds to take charge of the First Order, with the intent of taking over the galaxy himself so that he can kill the old world that let both him and Rey down.
 He despises the past and wants anything connected to his old life as Ben Solo burnt to the ground.

 This was the moment I realised the debate was over.
-Ben Solo is dead and only Kylo Ren remains; a twisted young man who has allowed himself to succumb to his own hate and anger and has no qualms with destroying everything around with that anger, as long as it gets the results he wants.
+Ben Solo is dead and only Kylo Ren remains; a twisted young man who has allowed himself to succumb to his own hate and anger and has no qualms with destroying everything around him with that anger, as long as it gets the results he wants.
 This is the direction I was hoping they’d take with him because it’s so much more fascinating and terrifying than just another pasty-faced old guy who sits in a chair all day, partly because Kylo’s the kind of person we sadly see a lot of in real life.
 Vader was scary because he was unrecognisable; Kylo is scary because of the exact opposite.

 I have no idea what’s in store for Kylo in the future, but there are a lot of great avenues to pursue now that he’s stepped into the main villain role.
 Morally grey antagonists are great and all but Kylo manages to be 100% evil whilst still retaining his complexity and I look forward to his eventual ass-kicking.